codeigniter4/CodeIgniter4/user_guide_src/source/testing/feature.rst

     // Checks that "Hello World" does NOT exist on the page
     $results->dontSee('Hello World');
-    // Checks that "Hellow World" does NOT exist within any h1 tag
+    // Checks that "Hello World" does NOT exist within any h1 tag
     $results->dontSee('Hello World', 'h1');

 **assertSeeElement(string $search)**